StephenP-AL/SetlistManager/README.txt

 Current version : it-was-good-enough-to-turn-in-for-a-grade

 Currently working on:
-Save user preferences between sessions.
+Save user preferences between session (partial functionality).

 How to use:
 1. Download the project, compile, and run